M.sc 2nd Year Physics Important Questions 2023

 • Write notes on- (a) Plasma Arcing (b) Hund's rule in the quantum dot.

-Science In Renewable Energy And Technology Important Questions
+M.sc Renewable Energy Important Questions For 2nd Year

 • What are the environmental impacts of harnessing geothermal, wave, and tidal energy?